 Hereαis angular acceleration andIis the moment of inertia for that system.
 This is the rotational equivalent of Newton's second law F = m * awith mass being replaced with the moment of inertia and acceleration being replaced with angular acceleration.

-The experiment will consist of a meter stick which is able to rotate freely about its axis.
+The experiment will consist of a meter stick which is able to rotate freely about its axis as shown in Figure 1.

 (Figure 1)